Niphy-Anto/raaghu/README.md

 Startup Templates
 </h1>
 <p>
 A collection of open-source statrter templates, Free templates that are perfect starter layouts for your application.
+Create your solution based on free or premium startup templates.
+Either with an Angular Single-Page Application or Classic MVC & jQuery architecture.
 </p>
 </br>
 <p align="center">